 MNIST Digit Classifier

-Neural network implementation from scratch with 98.32% accuracy on the MNIST handwritten digit dataset.
+Neural network built from scratch achieving 98.32% accuracy on MNIST.

 Overview